Things to Do in Japan in August

 Top things to do

 The many traditional street celebrations encourage young adults to come into contact with the Japanese effervescence.
-As a family, the heat of the sun and sometimes the low-pressure climate require special attention for children and the elderly; museums, aquariums and other indoor air-conditioned tours are expected in case of bad weather.
+As a family, the heat of the sun and sometimes the low-pressure climate require special attention for children and the elderly; museums, aquariums and other indoor air-conditioned tours are advised in case of bad weather.

 Below is a list of Japanese seasonal attractions and events in August: